 How to Participate

-Any establishment that is visible from Richmond Highway is able to participate in the competition; this includes, but is not limited to: restaurants, apartment/condominium complexes, shopping centers, specialty stores, etc. Although the SFDC has already built up a robust list of participants, we may have accidentally missed a few!
-Please feel free to submit your establishment (or check to see if you’re already in the running) by emailing us: firstname.lastname@example.org.
+Any establishment that is visible from Richmond Highway is able to participate in the competition; this includes, but is not limited to restaurants, apartment/condominium complexes, shopping centers, specialty stores, etc. Although the SFDC has already built up a robust list of participants, we may have accidentally missed a few!
+Please feel free to submit your establishment (or check to see if you’re already in the running) by emailing us at firstname.lastname@example.org.

 The M-CAPT (Marketing, Community Appearance, Planning, Transportation) Committee is responsible for judging the competition’s participants.
 The M-CAPT Committee is composed of a team of dedicated volunteers who are also members of the community.
 Learn more about the M-CAPT Committee.

 General aesthetics of the plantings and/ or accent materials (e.g. benches, fountains, trim, etc.)

 Well-maintained/ groomed throughout the year (e.g. litter monitoring, re-planting, plant trimming, etc.)

 June/ July: Photos are taken of each of the competing establishments to be judged by the M-CAPT Committee